-Welsh Tenors Aled Hall, Alun Rhys-Jenkins and Rhys Meirion, have joined forces to provide an evening’s entertainment of classics from opera, musicals, Welsh songs and hymns, contemporary compositions and medleys that appeal to all tastes and suits every occasion, yet allows allows each of their unique personalities and voices to shine through.
+Welsh Tenors Aled Hall, Alun Rhys-Jenkins and Rhys Meirion joined forces in 2009 to provide an evening’s entertainment that appeal to all tastes and suits every occasion, yet allows allows each of their unique personalities and voices to shine through.
+Their repertoire includes classics from opera, musicals, Welsh songs and hymns, contemporary compositions and medleys.

 All three are professional tenors, with solo careers in their own rights.
 Rhys Meirion was a principal soloist at English National Opera for three years and has also appeared with Frankfurt Opera, West Australia Opera, Opera Australia and the Hong Kong Festival.
-His duet album with Bryn Terfel “Benedictus” was nominated for a Classical Brit Award in 2006.
+In 2006, his duet album with Bryn Terfel ‘Benedictus’ was nominated for a Classical Brit Award.

 Like Rhys Meirion, Alun Rhys-Jenkins’ initial career was in teaching but after winning the Towyn Roberts Scholarship, he turned professional and has worked as a soloist for Welsh National Opera, Glyndebourne Festival Opera, Scottish Opera and English National Opera.
 He also made his European concert debut singing Carl Orff’s Carmina Burana with the Barcelona Symphony Orchestra conducted by Carlo Rizzi and recently sang Beadle in a performance of Sweeney Todd at Llangollen International Eisteddfod.